 - Using relational databases (PostgreSQL, MySQL)

 - Deploying with or without containerisation (Docker, Kubernetes, systemd)

 - Using and developing GIS software (QGIS, GDAL, ArcGIS)

 - Machine learning (Neural networks, SVM, OpenCL, NumPy, SciPy)

 - Natural language processing (including NLTK, spaCy)

-- Working with teams i.e. using git, svn and JIRA, and writing clear code and documentation
+- Working in teams, i.e. using git or svn, JIRA, and writing clear code and documentation

-- Inheriting and jumping into large code bases
+- Inheriting and jumping into large legacy code bases